installing ubuntu 24.04 on raspberry pi

 It will take more or less time depending on the image, your Internet connection and the storage drive (expect something between 15 and 30 minutes for Ubuntu Desktop, it’s a big image).

-Once the file copy is completed, Raspberry Pi will verify the files on the SD card, and you’ll get the following message:
+Once the file copy is completed, Raspberry Pi Imager will verify the files on the SD card, and you’ll get a success message confirming the SD card is ready to use.

 You can then eject the SD card from your computer, and insert it into the Raspberry Pi.